Veterinarian Kevin Fitzgerald Plays Not My Job

-FITZGERALD: You know, the music was great for teaching about, you know, human nature. but I couldn't do any do any instruments or play anything.
+FITZGERALD: You know, the music was great for teaching about, you know, human nature. but I couldn't, you know, do any do any instruments or play anything.
 I like to sing.
 I'd rather sing than eat, but most people would rather hear me eat.

 SAGAL: So you were a frustrated musician yourself?

 FITZGERALD: No, but that way you got to be a little boy from Denver and get to travel with bands - Bill Graham, Barry Fey - see the world, you know.
 It was great.